lr-m/lr-m.github.io/static/media/cd-2023-03-04-replacing-lastpass-the-hard-way.2506ba04efa5a24b5d3c.md

 - _Username/email_
 - _Password_

-When the user specifies they want to view passwords, the device prints a navigatable list of password names in alphabetical order - this makes locating the passwords a quicker process.
+When the user specifies they want to view passwords, the device prints a navigable list of password names in alphabetical order - this makes locating the passwords a quicker process.
 The IR remote is then used to specify which password the user would like to view, and the _OK_ button on the remote is pressed to bring up all of the password details.
 The user can then navigate back to the password list with '#' on the remote.

 ![pwd.PNG](/assets/images/replacing_lastpass_the_hard_way/pwd.PNG)